atsushi-takayama71/Target-Trial-Emulation-under-Non-Mutually-Exclusive-Assignment/README.md

-# Target-Trial-Emulation-under-Non-Mutually-Exclusive-Assignment
+# Target Trial Emulation under Non-Mutually Exclusive Assignment

-This repository contains simulation codes for the study “Target Trial Emulation under Non-Mutually Exclusive Assignment: Structural Pitfalls and Methodological Remedies.”
-It evaluates how overlapping treatment assignment structures bias marginal risk ratio estimates and examines methodological approaches to reduce such bias.
+This repository contains R scripts used in the study
+*“Target Trial Emulation under Non-Mutually Exclusive Assignment: Structural Pitfalls and Methodological Remedies.”*

+All codes are provided for transparency and reproducibility.
+Simulated data only; no individual-level or sensitive data are included.